-With fresh cherries, berries and stone fruits popping up at farmers’ markets, we’re excited to kick off our summer baking!
+With ripe, seasonal fruits at the farmers’ market, we’re excited to kick off our holiday baking!
 Here’s everything you need to know about making a classic pie, with foolproof step-by-step tips for every part of the process, from mixing the dough to creating a beautiful lattice top.
 Read on to master the techniques, then scroll down for some of our favorite recipes for the season.

 Cold butter produces a pie pastry that’s versatile and delicious, creating flaky layers in the crust.
 To keep it light and crispy, avoid overworking the dough.
 See the full pie dough recipe here.

 |Process the dry ingredients

 Fit a food processor with the metal blade.
 Add the flour, sugar and salt to the work bowl.
 Pulse the machine 2 or 3 times to mix the ingredients evenly.

 Using a sharp knife, cut the butter into 3/4-inch cubes and add them to the work bowl.

 Pulse the food processor 8 to 10 times.
 At this point, some of the butter pieces should be blended into the flour, but bits the size of peas should still be visible.

 |Check the consistency

 When the dough is done, it should come together in a rough mass in the food processor bowl but not form a ball.
 Don’t overmix, or the crust will be tough.

 Transfer the dough to a floured work surface.
 Shape the dough into a 6-inch disk.
 Wrap well in plastic wrap and refrigerate for at least 1 hour or up to overnight.